 Socially conscious investors must be diligent and resist these manipulative ploys.
 Visceral emotions are roused but relevant positive outcomes are not being delivered for those being played.
 It is good to exercise objectivity and understand our biases.
 For the socially responsible investor education is continuous.
 Research is mandatory.
 And there is absolutely no place for baseless presumptions, fealty, or cognitive dissonance.

 Observation Over Belief

 Belief doesn’t require much.
 Simply accepting what you’re told is sufficient.
-While being persuaded can be difficult, once a person believes, research, source validation, and vetting are not requisites to satisfying the concept of belief.
+Research, source validation, and vetting are not requisites to satisfying the concept of belief.

 As an investor I categorize beliefs into 3 buckets of assumptions:

 The first two are self explanatory, but the third has to do with gathering data and forming conclusions without respecting the limitations of the source material.
 For example:

 You learn that getting comparable prices of similar homes sold within a one mile radius in the last 12 months is a good way to figure out a value range for a fix and flip property.
 The comparisons show that the home should sell for at least $200k after repairs which will cost you $20K.
 You need the appraisal to come in at 190k to turn a healthy profit.
 You make an offer and purchase the property for 160K and it gets accepted.
 But your stomach sinks when the appraisal comes back at $180k.
 Your deal just became a nightmare.
 There’s no equity left after repairs so you can’t deliver on your exit strategy.
 You’re stuck.